iamnotgabriel/fake-db/README.md

 Using mock in tests, declaring each of the calls a method makes your tests harder to read and usually noncohesive test data.
 With a fake DB, you test your code that depends a repository without making complex calls.
-The FakeDb comes with most common methods to search, write, delete and update values.
+FakeDb comes with most common methods to search, write, delete and update values.
 All of that with thread-safe operations and well tested code.

 ## Usage